UCD-CS at W-NUT 2020 Shared Task-3: A Text to Text Approach for COVID-19 Event Extraction on Social Media: Experiments

 \subsection{Training}

-Model training is straightforward, focused on fine-tuning the \texttt{T5-large} model on this specific dataset.
+In our experiments, we chose \texttt{t5-small}, \texttt{t5-base}, and \texttt{t5-large} for fine-tuning.
 Table~\ref{tab:hyper-parameters} shows the hyper-parameter configuration in our experiments.
 The batch size is selected from the options of $\{8,16,32\}$, based on evaluation on the validation set and the other hyper-parameters are determined with reference to the literature in a similar domain~\cite{liu2020crisisbert}.
-We fine-tune the model with 12 epochs as we observe no further improvements after this.
-The maximum source and target sequence lengths were are to be 473 and 78 respectively since no examples exceeded these.
-The training was accelerated by a TPU3-8, taking around 4 hours to complete the fine-tuning.
+We fine-tune each model with 12 epochs as we observe no further improvements after this.
+The maximum source and target sequence lengths were set to be 473 and 78 respectively since no examples exceeded these.
+The training was accelerated by a TPU3-8, taking around 4 hours to complete the \texttt{t5-large} fine-tuning.
+After the model is fine-tuned, we use greedy decoding during inference.
+This is because the generated texts are usually short answers in our problem and thus top-k or top-p sampling~\cite{holtzman2019curious} would give similar results as greedy decoding.